rhymes-ai/Aria/README.md

 > - `dataset2` will use 50% of its data (weight 0.5)
 > - `dataset3` will be used twice (weight 2)

-2. Start the fine-tuning process by running on one A100 (80GB) or H100 (80GB) GPU:
+2. Start the fine-tuning process by running the following command on one A100 (80GB) or H100 (80GB) GPU:

 ```bash
 python aria/train.py --config recipes/config_lora.yaml